FrankiePB95/hackathon/README.md

 * Explore more visualizations for further insights from their depictions.

 ## Main Data Analysis Libraries
-* pandas – for data loading, cleaning, and transformation df = pd.read_csv('bank-churners.csv')
+* Pandas – for data loading, cleaning and transformation
-* matplotlib – for static plots
+* MatPlotLib – for static plots
-plt.figure(plt.hist, crosstab, fix(ax1, ax2))
-* seaborn – for statistical visualisations
+* Seaborn – for statistical visualisations
-sns.boxplot(data=df, x='smoker', y='charges')
-* plotly.express – for interactive charts
+* Plotly – for interactive charts
-px.scatter(df, x='bmi', y='charges', color='smoker', trendline='ols')
+* Feature-Engine - for creating transformers
+* SciKit-Learn - for fitting the pipeline

 ## Reflection
+I was pleased to take on this challenge and there are a few things I looked to reflect on.
+For instance:

-I feel it would have been better if the data stipulated that after a particular period of time, a customer became attrited and hold that parallel with existing customers. ---- in some cases, this is the assumption I went with
+I feel it would have been easiler in there were similar numbers of attrited customers against existing customers.

------ I would have hoped the numbers of existing customers and attrited customer were similar in some cases to draw different insights,,,,  -----

-Working on this project was a great learning experience.
-At the beginning, I ran into a few bumps — like setting up the virtual environment and trying to get GitHub to stop asking me to log in every time I pushed something.
-It was a bit annoying, but after some trial and error (and help from ChatGPT), I managed to sort it all out.

-I also had to troubleshoot a few coding issues, especially when using Plotly.
-Sometimes the graph wouldn’t show or there were strange errors I didn’t understand at first.
-Each time, I took the time to dig into what was going wrong and learned a bit more about how things work in Python and Jupyter Notebooks.

-Throughout the project, I made sure to stay on track with the business goals and keep my code and markdown sections tidy and clear.
-If I were to improve anything, I’d maybe try to use even more visualisation types or dig deeper into prediction techniques.
-But overall, I’m happy with how the project turned out and I feel like I’ve come a long way from where I started.
+Also, I noticed there seemed to be a huge discrepancy within the customer tenure category.
+This may have been due to outside factors such as are their credit plans and whether they simply left after a fixed term following a payment, for instance.

+Further, I had considered whether existed customer numbers would have been higher along the high credit limit scale, but this didn't seem to be the case, and I am assuming it might be for a few reasons, including, for instance, customer risk in taking on more credit, and company risk in affording more credit to these customers.
+And also with some being potentially newer customers, they may be afforded lower credit limits.

+There were things I had to troubleshoot, such as coding issues, visualization issues, finding the right libraries, VS Code not loading, GitHub issues, amongst other things.
+Also, network connectivity presented difficulties, for intance, with my commit and push phase.
+In the future, I look to rectify this.

+The project definitely kept me on my toes and presented many different challenges for me to overcome.
+Despite this, I worked to answer the business requirements and provide sound insights.
+I would indeed hope for more visualizations and more oberservation time.
+I'm pleased with the overal project and look forward to future challenges.

 ## Credits
 ### Content
 - **GitHub Copilot**
 GitHub Copilot in VS Code allowed for better coding structure and syntax, feasible recommendations and the reduction of repetition.
 I found it extraordinary useful during the visualization process.

-  sqqwdefrgthyjuhrgfedsc
-  I used ChatGPT extensively to guide me through the project when I encountered issues.
+  I used Copilot to guide me through the project when I encountered issues.
 Specific examples include:
-  - Understanding how to structure markdown cells and write hypotheses and objectives.
   - Troubleshooting errors such as:
-    - The `plotly` error due to a missing `nbformat` installation.
-    - A `SyntaxError` with no clear trace — eventually resolved by restarting VS Code.
-    - Problems with activating the virtual environment in the terminal.
+    - Syntax errors - fixes included rewriting code.
+    - Path errors - fixes included adding a module that helped better trace a path location.
   - Helping to format visualizations, like:
-    - Removing error bars from a seaborn bar plot.
-    - Adding a box around the legend in a Plotly scatter plot.
+    - Creating labels.
+    - Editing colours.
+    - Adding legends.
   - Explaining technical concepts including:
-    - What `groupby().mean().reset_index()` does.
+    - What `plt.show()` is used for.
-    - The difference between `sns.barplot()` and `plt.bar()`.
-    - The purpose and function of legends and trendlines in data visualisations.
+    - `Transformers` and `pipelines` and their purposes.

 ## Acknowledgements
 Thanks to: